nodejs/node/deps/uv/docs/src/tty.rst

     `readable`, specifies if you plan on calling :c:func:`uv_read_start` with this stream. stdin is readable, stdout is not.

+    On Unix this function will try to open ``/dev/tty`` and use it if the passed file descriptor refers to a TTY.
+This lets libuv put the tty in non-blocking mode without affecting other processes that share the tty.

     .. note::
-        TTY streams which are not readable have blocking writes.
+        If opening ``/dev/tty`` fails, libuv falls back to blocking writes for non-readable TTY streams.

-.. c:function:: int uv_tty_set_mode(uv_tty_t*, int mode)
+.. c:function:: int uv_tty_set_mode(uv_tty_t*, uv_tty_mode_t mode)

+    .. versionchanged:: 1.2.0: the mode is specified as a :c:type:`uv_tty_mode_t` value.

-    Set the TTY mode.
-0 for normal, 1 for raw.
+    Set the TTY using the specified terminal mode.

 .. c:function:: int uv_tty_reset_mode(void)